Lawreros/PSHR_pipeline/README.md

 # PSHR_pipeline
-A small repository for analysis of the RR-interval and ECG data collected by the PSHR app found here: https://github.com/Lawreros/PSHR_v2
+A repository for analysis of the RR-interval and ECG data collected by the PSHR app found here: https://github.com/Lawreros/PSHR_v2

 The purpose of this pipeline is to provide a easy-to-use framework and function library for RR-interval and ECG data organization and analysis.